vierja/mercadolibre.github.com/_posts/guide/tools/2012-08-09-application-manager.markdown

 **- Callback URL: Redirect URI. ** URL to return users to your app after they grant access.

 **- Domains: ** Authorized Javascript Origins.
 Comma-separated list of fully-qualified domain name of all pages that will use the client-side authentication.
 Only needed if using Javascript API.
-Don't include protocol or port.
+Don't include protocol, port or "localhost".

 Both these attributes are further explained in the [Authentication and authorization guide](/authentication-and-authorization).